-The National Association of Head Teachers Union has advised that each school should have its own set of rules regarding staff use of social media sites.
+The NAHT Union has advised that each school should have its own set of rules regarding staff use of social media sites.
 Whilst the school recognises that members of staff enjoy social contact with each other, the use of social media sites can cause many issues and it is the duty of the school to support the staff in minimising these risks.
 After careful consideration; having taken advice from a range of professional bodies, the following rules will apply to all members of staff:

-.
-Staff should never be Facebook 'friends' with any pupil or ex-pupil who is still a minor.
-The school recognises that some members of staff are also members of the local community and may have justifiable reasons for communicating with pupils' families over social media.
-It is imperative that staff understand that they are bound by the school's expectations of confidentiality and that any matter related to school or its pupils should never be discussed on social media.
-In the same way, staff should not 'follow' or be 'followed' by any pupil or ex-pupil who is still a minor.

 - .
-Members of staff who are related to children are also bound by the same rules as the rest of the staff and should not have contact with any pupils, other than those directly related to them.
-In addition, all staff are reminded of the age guidelines set out that exclude primary-age children from these sites. - .
+Staff should never be Facebook 'friends' with any pupil, ex-pupil who is still a minor or member of that pupil's extended family. (the term 'pupil' refers to any child taught at any institution) - .
+Staff should not 'follow' or be 'followed' by any pupil, ex-pupil who is still a minor or member of that pupil's extended family on Twitter. (the term 'pupil' refers to any child taught at any institution) - When a member of staff is also a member of a pupil's family, the situation is more problematic.
+However, in order to safeguard all staff, their position as a family member takes precedence in terms of this policy.
+Therefore, these particular staff members should be regarded as family members by all staff and should not be befriended or followed on social media sites. - .
+Members of staff who are related to children are also bound by the same rules as the rest of the staff and should not have contact with any children or family members, other than those directly related to them.
+All staff are reminded of the age guidelines set out that exclude primary-age children from these sites. - .
 Staff should never be Facebook 'friends' or Twitter 'followers' with ex-pupils (from any establishment), whilst they are still minors.
 Exceptional circumstances can occur when ex-pupils become acquaintances in later life, but contact through social media should only occur once they are adult. - .
-Any contact from pupils or ex-pupils should simply be ignored.
+Any contact from pupils, ex-pupils or family members should simply be ignored.
 Staff are asked to refrain from using this means to explain why they cannot communicate.
-Any inappropriate contact from pupils, ex-pupils or family members should be reported immediately to the Headteacher / E-Safety Leader. - .
+Any inappropriate contact from pupils, ex-pupils or family members should be reported immediately to the Headteacher / ICT and Computing subject leader. - .
 All staff should ensure that all aspects of their Facebook accounts are visible only to 'Friends'.

-Without this, anyone can see your wall, photos etc. Staff are reminded of the relevant professional standards and that these apply to their online presence as much as their physical presence in school.
-Staff should also have set their account to the highest level of security, using the https tool.
-The E-Safety Leader will help facilitate this should you need help. - .
+Without this, anyone can see your wall, photos etc. Staff should also have set their account to the highest level of security, using the https tool.
+The ICT and Computing Subject Leader will help facilitate this should you need help.

+.
 All staff should ensure that their Twitter profile is not public.
 It is the responsibility of each staff member to regularly check that they are not being 'followed' by pupils or members of their families.
 Should this occur, staff are required to block these followers.
-Again, the E-Safety Leader will help with this process if advice is required. - .
-The school feels that staff have the right to choose whether to engage in this form of social contact with colleagues/acquaintances.
+Again, the ICT and Computing Subject Leader will help with this process if advice is required.

+.
+The school feels that staff have the right to choose whether to engage in this form of social contact with colleagues/acquaintances (provided they are not related to pupils/ex-pupils who are still minors).
 Staff are reminded that when interacting with colleagues in any situation, professional standards of behaviour apply.